Experience the Fall colors with these Sedona hikes

-If you’re a first-time Sedona visitor, your first stop should be The Hike House.
+If you’re new to the Sedona trails, your first stop should be The Hike House.
 This is where you can go to discover all of the elements that bring the hiking experience to life.
+The expert staff at the Hike House will help you plan your trek based on your desires.
 You can also find out about guided adventures, hiking safety, proper footwear, and more.

 Want to head straight to the trails?
-Check out some of the best fall hikes in Sedona:
+Dress in layers, lace up your shoes, grab your water and check out some of the best fall hikes in Sedona:

 With a path that follows an old cattle trail and natural gas pipeline, this backcountry Sedona hike winds through cactus and small trees.
-This is a good hike for the cooler winter months – there isn’t a lot of shade so if you hike this trail on a warmer day, be sure to bring plenty of water.
+This is a good hike for the cooler fall & winter months, as there isn’t a lot of shade.
+If you hike this trail on a warmer day, be sure to bring plenty of water.
 The Kel Fox Trail is about 2 miles each way.

 This is an excellent experience if you opt out of taking the more crowded Dow Mountain Trail.
 At the top after about a mile of hiking, the trail splits – a right turn leads to breathtaking Sedona views and the summit marker in about 0.5 miles.
 A left turn leads to a beautiful overlook of Cathedral Rock and other neighboring formations.